Just Eat Logo

 Fuse V. 2 Text Black is clean and modern with strong readability.
 Amfibia Bold Expanded Italic has a dynamic and bold slant.
 Caldina Bold offers a solid, straightforward look, while Jano Round Bold Italic has a softer, rounded appearance.

-These fonts were chosen to convey Just Eat’s identity, focusing on clarity, modernity, and approachability.
+These fonts were chosen to convey Just Eat’s identity, with a focus on clarity, modernity, and approachability.
 Using these fonts consistently helps maintain the brand’s recognition and visual coherence.